Anthony Seigler: Milwaukee Brewers

 On November 19, 2024, Seigler signed a minor league contract with the Milwaukee Brewers.
 He began the 2025 season with the Triple-A Nashville Sounds as a catcher and second baseman.
 In 63 Triple-A games, Seigler batted .277/.416/.465 with seven home runs, 35 RBI, and 20 stolen bases, his best offensive performance since 2018.
 He began hitting left-handed against left-handed pitchers, forgoing the platoon advantage.
+Seigler would end up going back to switch-hitting in the 2026 season.

 On July 1, 2025, the Brewers selected Seigler to their 40-man roster and promoted him to the major leagues for the first time.
 Seigler made his MLB debut the following day, starting at third base for both games of a doubleheader.
-He had his first hit in the sixth inning of the second game, a single off Dedniel Núñez.

-He was selected to the 26-man roster for the 2025 NLDS against the Chicago Cubs.
+He had his first hit in the sixth inning of the second game, a single off of Dedniel Núñez of the New York Mets.
+Seigler made 34 appearances for Milwaukee during his rookie campaign, slashing .194/.292/.210 with five RBI and two stolen bases.
+Seigler was selected to the 26-man roster for the 2025 NLDS against the Chicago Cubs.

+Boston Red Sox

+On February 9, 2026, the Brewers traded Seigler, Caleb Durbin, Andruw Monasterio, and a compensation round draft pick in the 2026 MLB draft to the Boston Red Sox in exchange for Kyle Harrison, David Hamilton, and Shane Drohan.

 Personal life

 Seigler's father played college baseball and later taught Spanish at Seigler's high school.
 His father bought him both right-handed and left-handed gloves, encouraging him to be a switch-thrower.
 He is named after MLB player Tony Phillips, a friend of his father who lived in the Seigler house for a short time.

 Seigler became the second Navajo player to play in the majors after Jacoby Ellsbury.